One Hundredth Birthday Greetings

 The Pension Service informs the Anniversaries Office of birthdays for recipients of UK State pensions.
 However, to make sure that a message is sent for birthdays, an application should preferably be made by a relative or friend in advance of the special day.

-In order to request a congratulatory message from Her Majesty The Queen, friends or family must download and complete an application form (click here to download directly).
+In order to request a congratulatory message from His Majesty The King, friends or family must download and complete an application form (click here to download directly).
 Please return the completed form to:

 The Anniversaries Office,